• Deutsch

 2. In your system settings, add a new SOCKS5 proxy.

 3. Set the server to 127.0.0.1 and the port to the one you chose (e.g., 8080).
-All of Chrome's traffic will now be routed through the tunnel.
+All of Chrome's traffic will now route through the tunnel.

 Mozilla Firefox

-1. Go to Settings and search for "network".
+1. Go to Settings and search for "network."
 Click Settings… under Network Settings.

-2. Select Manual proxy configuration.
+2. Select "Manual proxy configuration."

-3. Set the SOCKS Host to 127.0.0.1 and the Port to your chosen port.
+3. Set the SOCKS Host to 127.0.0.1 and the port to your chosen port.

-4. Crucially, enable the Proxy DNS when using SOCKS v5 option.
-This uses the socks5h protocol variant to ensure your DNS resolution requests are sent through the proxy, not your local ISP.
+4. Crucially: enable "Proxy DNS when using SOCKS v5" so your DNS resolution requests go through the proxy instead of your local ISP.

 A Note on Anonymity